 As always, you should stick to a healthy and balanced diet, for your benefit as much as your baby’s.
 Nutrients can pass through to your milk and get to your little one, so it’s best to eat as healthy as you can.
 But healthy doesn’t mean bland!
 You can still have a variety of meals and snack to your hearts content, just ensure you’re getting enough fruit and veg, protein, fibre and all that other good stuff.
 If you notice certain foods upsetting your little ones stomach, try and avoid them for a couple of days and see if it makes a difference – it could just be a wait and see situation.

 Alcohol and caffeine are the two biggies to keep in mind while you’re breastfeeding, but you don’t have to cut them out totally.
-You can probably have one alcoholic drink per day, at least 2 hours before you plan to breastfeed, as well as limiting yourself to around 2 cups of coffee per day… not so bad.
+You can probably have one alcoholic drink per day, at least two hours before you plan to breastfeed, as well as limiting yourself to around two cups of coffee per day… not so bad.

 It’s totally normal to worry about breastfeeding as you’re starting your journey.
 But just keep in mind that not everything you hear is true and sometimes you just need to play it by ear and see what works best for you.
 We’re not saying that breastfeeding is going to be a breeze, it comes with it’s challenges and you have to work through them to find the right feeding solution for your baby.
 Your journey is unique to you and your little family.